-One thing I’ve learned about Jeremy over the years is he’s never wrong.
+One thing I’ve learned about Colin over the years is he’s never wrong.
 He might be mistaken on occasion but wrong?
 Not on your life.
 This must be a burden but he manages to bear it.

 Take yesterday for example (oh please, take yesterday).
-I commented to Jeremy that I was thinking about buying a song off itunes called Somebody That I Used To Know.
+I commented to Colin that I was thinking about buying a song off itunes called Somebody That I Used To Know.
 He shook his head in disappointment.

 “I don’t like that song,” he commented as he sat on the couch.